josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    ![Select Connections at the bottom of the page, then select the Integration Runtimes tab, and select New.](media/adf-new-ir.png 'Steps to create a new Integation Runtime connection')

-7. In the Integration Runtime Setup blade that appears, select "Perform data movement and dispatch activities to external computes", then select **Next**.
+7. In the Integration Runtime Setup blade that appears, select "Perform data movement and dispatch activities to external computes", then select **Continue**.

    ![Select Perform data movement and dispatch activities to external computes](media/adf-ir-setup-1.png 'Integration Runtime Setup step 1')

-8. Select **Self-Hosted** then select **Next**.
+8. Select **Self-Hosted** then select **Continue**.

    ![Select Private Network then Next](media/adf-ir-setup-2.png 'Integration Runtime Setup step 2')